19 Real Front-End Developer Resume Examples That Worked in 2025

 As a front-end developer, you know how to make a seamless web app that helps users accomplish what they need to do.
 You have a strong combination of technical ability and creativity.

-It can be really difficult to channel this wide-ranging developer skillset properly on a resume to impress employers.
+It can be really difficult to channel this wide-ranging developer skillset properly on a resume as well as write a cover letter to impress employers.

 That’s where we come in.
 Over the last few months, we analyzed numerous developer resumes and learned exactly what works to help front-end developers get more interviews.